 - Automatically Grouping Attribute Members

 In this task, you automatically create groupings of attribute members based on the distribution of the members within the attribute hierarchy.
 For more information, see Grouping Attribute Members (Discretization).

 In this task, you learn how and when to disable or hide attribute hierarchies.

 - Sorting Attribute Members Based on a Secondary Attribute

 In this task, you learn how to sort dimension members based on a secondary attribute, to achieve the sort order that you want.

-In this task, you learn how to define member properties for attributes and to specify aggregation relationships between them.
-For more information, see Define Attribute Relationships and User Hierarchy Properties.
+In this task, you learn how to define member properties for attributes, to specify aggregation relationships between them.
+For more information, see Defining and Configuring an Attribute Relationship, and Configuring User-Defined Hierarchy Properties.

 In this task, you configure the UnknownMember and UnknownMemberName properties to handle error conditions caused by null dimension members.